Topics: Healthy Sleep

 When we sleep late at night, our biological clock gets disturbed, which affects sleep quality.
 This can cause sleep deprivation and lead to side effects like obesity, anxiety, depression, mood swings, and increased chances of heart disease, stroke, and high blood pressure.

 After we are done with our day, most of us steal some time for ourselves.
-We spend this time scrolling through our phones or watching the latest episode of our favourite series.
+We spend this time scrolling through our phones or watching the latest episode of our favorite series.

-But, what you may not realise is using devices like phones or laptops prevents you from catching a sound sleep.
+But, what you may not realize is using devices like phones or laptops prevents you from catching a sound sleep.
 Here is why this happens:

 1. Stimulation